-\Mahoney's

-Virginia Sweetspire Itea virginica
+Henry's Garnet Virginia Sweetspire Itea virginica 'Henry's Garnet'

-Height: 4 feet
+Height: 4 feet Spread: 6 feet

-Spread: 5 feet

-Sunlight: O O
+Sunlight: O D

-Hardiness Zone: 5b
+Hardiness Zone: 6a

 Description:

-A pretty native shrub which features long, narrow panicles of white flowers in early summer, spreads to form colonies, excellent blend of fall colors; not commonly found in gardens but definitely worthy, excellent for naturalizing
+An improved selection of a native shrub which features extremely long and narrow panicles of white flowers in early summer, excellent fall color is more reliable than the species; spreads to form small colonies, good for the garden or for naturalizing

 Ornamental Features

-Virginia Sweetspire has racemes of fragrant white flowers at the ends of the branches in early summer.
+Henry's Garnet Virginia Sweetspire has racemes of fragrant white flowers at the ends of the branches in early summer.
 It has green deciduous foliage.
-The narrow leaves turn an outstanding red in the fall.
+The narrow leaves turn an outstanding burgundy in the fall.
 The smooth brown bark and purple branches add an interesting dimension to the landscape.

 Landscape Attributes

-Virginia Sweetspire is a dense spreading deciduous shrub with a ground-hugging habit of growth.
+Henry's Garnet Virginia Sweetspire is a dense spreading deciduous shrub with a ground-hugging habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

+- Suckering

+Henry's Garnet Virginia Sweetspire is recommended for the following landscape applications;

-Virginia Sweetspire flowers Photo courtesy of NetPS Plant Finder
+Henry's Garnet Virginia Sweetspire flowers Photo courtesy of NetPS Plant Finder

-Virginia Sweetspire in fall Photo courtesy of NetPS Plant Finder
+Henry's Garnet Virginia Sweetspire Photo courtesy of NetPS Plant Finder